grycap/im/doc/source/manual.rst

 .. confval:: DATA_DB

    The URL to access the database to store the IM data.
-   It can be a MySQL DB: 'mysql://username:password@server/db_name' or a SQLite one: 'sqlite:///etc/im/inf.dat'.
+   It can be a MySQL DB: 'mysql://username:password@server/db_name',
+   SQLite: 'sqlite:///etc/im/inf.dat' or
+   MongoDB: 'mongodb://username:password@server/db_name',
    The default value is ``sqlite:///etc/im/inf.dat``.

 .. confval:: USER_DB